“The LORD passed before him and proclaimed,

 **This can certainly give me pause as a female regarding that “dirty word” submit.
 If it was good enough for the SON of GOD, surely it can be good enough for me!
 Yes, I know this is a rabbit trail, but an important one.
 Surely we don’t need to look on that word with such horror, as either men or women!
 It is something God calls on all of us to do in different settings.

 If the persons of the Godhead can submit to each other in certain settings, surely we can submit to our husbands for the “glory” of our home.
 Or we, as members of churches can submit to certain inconveniences for the glory of GOD in our churches even though the decision is not our first preference.
 Or within a marriage, we can submit to one another because of our love for Christ even if we can’t totally appreciate the desire of our mate at the time.
-(Here I’m referring to times when husbands might need to submit to their wives desires.)
+(Here I’m referring to times when husbands might need to submit to their wife’s preferences as a way of loving her as Christ loves His church.)

 We need to see the example of Christ who was honest regarding His desire NOT to drink of that cup if it would be possible.
 Yet He wanted to do the Father’s will!
 And for that, what did He do?
 He laid down His life…in a gory, horrible death…for us!
 Yet we so often have such difficulty “submitting” in much smaller issues.
 It is something to think about!